codetiger/VacuumRobot/Research/Lidar/README.md

 		* Angle: Calculated as  `StartAngle + (SampleIndex * (360 / (16 * SampleCount)))`  for each sample  i .

 # Result
 After some tuning, the plot looks interesting and works as expected.
 The visual representation closely mirrors the surrounding environment, dynamically updating in real-time as the sensor detects changes.
-When I block the sensor at various angles, the plot adjusts accordingly, showcasing the sensor’s responsiveness and accuracy.
+When I block the sensor at various angles, the plot adjusts accordingly, showcasing the sensor's responsiveness and accuracy.

 <img src="plot.png" alt="Lidar board" width="400"/>

+# Implementation

+This Lidar protocol has been fully implemented in **[VacuumTiger](https://github.com/codetiger/VacuumTiger)** as part of the CRL-200S driver, with real-time visualization available through the Drishti diagnostic UI.